curbengh/curbengh.github.io/source/short/index.md

 ## 8 Sep 2024

-After converting from CentOS 9 to AlmaLinux 9, uninstall CentOS kernels (> kernel-5.14.0-427.x).
-Otherwise, the higher version of CentOS kernels (5.14.0-x) will prevent dnf from installing newer Alma kernels (5.14.0-427.x).
+After converting from CentOS 9 to AlmaLinux 9, uninstall CentOS kernels which would otherwise prevent dnf from installing newer Alma kernel due to higher version of CentOS kernel.

 ## 23 Aug 2024